-General Microbiology gives a broad overview of the structure, function, ecology, nutrition, Physiology and genetics of microorganisms.
-The course looks at the many roles microorganisms play in our lives; this includes their associations with various diseases (including cancer) and their many beneficial attributes, such as industrial fermentation and recombinant DNA technologies.
+General Microbiology gives a broad overview of the structure, function, ecology, nutrition, physiology and genetics of microorganisms.
+The course looks at the many roles microorganisms play in our lives, including their association with various diseases (including cancer), and the importance of the human microbiome.
+The course also covers microbial fermentation and recombinant DNA technologies.
+Due to the constantly changing information as to how microbes play a vital role in our everyday lives, this course is regularly updated.